datadavev/cookiecutter-python/docs/guide.md

 You need four tools to use this template:

 - [Cookiecutter] to create projects from the template,
-- [Poetry] to manage packaging and dependencies
+- [uv] to manage packaging and dependencies
 - [Nox] to automate checks and other tasks
-- [nox-poetry] for using Poetry in Nox sessions

 Install [Cookiecutter] using pipx: